mitchallen/microservice-core/README.md

 A node.js core module for creating microservices
 ------------------------------------------------

+The purpose of this module is to help you create a microservice - an HTTP endpoint that only does one thing.

+* * *

 ## Installation

 You must use __npm__ __2.7.0__ or higher because of the scoped package name.